voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/testing.md

 n = 100
 ![n=100](images/testing/aco100.png)

 #### **Results**

 For all tests percentage difference with the optimal solution was no bigger than 10 percent, and visual tests look close to optimal, which shows that my Ant Colony Optimisation implementation is correct.

+This shows that objectives 2.1 (succesfully construct a route that visits each city and returns to the starting city) and 2.4 (implementation is quick, efficient and accurate) were hit

 ### Simulated Annealing